BOOK IN SPOTLIGHT 🌟 Educart's First Ever HYBRID Sample Papers | Click here to get exclusive discounts.

-Physics NEET Syllabus 2025: Free PDF Download
+Physics Syllabus for NEET 2025: PDF with Unit-wise Division

 The National Eligibility and Entrance Test (NEET) is one of India's most competitive exams, requiring tough and consistent preparation, especially in physics.
 The NEET Physics Syllabus 2025 is vast and includes various topics from the Class 11 and Class 12 physics syllabus.
 The syllabus is the same as previous years; only the paper pattern has changed.
 Students are now provided with 3 hours and 20 minutes to complete the exam.